groggero95/tsca/REPORT.md

 The pair `(n,e)` constitutes the public key, while the pair `(n,d)` the secret one.

-To perform the encryption of a message `m` to obtain the ciphertext `c`, the following operation is performed:
+To perform the encryption of a message `m` to obtain the chiphertext `c`, the following operation is performed:

 $`c = m^e \; mod \; n`$ .